- Get Involved

 BIBLIOGRAPHY:Ennis B. Carrington, An Administrative Survey and Proposed Plan of Reorganization for the Public Schools of Harrison County, Texas (M.A. thesis, University of Texas, 1940).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Sallie M. Lentz, "WASKOM, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hjw03.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Sallie M. Lentz, "WASKOM, TX," accessed May 19, 2019, http://www.tshaonline.org/handbook/online/articles/hjw03.